 Bhaumik came to UCLA in 1959 "with $3 in my pocket," he said, on a Sloan Foundation postdoctoral fellowship.
 The people of his village raised the money for his airfare.
 In addition to his support of AAAS, Bhaumik also made the largest endowment contribution in history to the UCLA physical sciences division, establishing the Mani L. Bhaumik Institute of Theoretical Physics in 2016.

-The award will officially be renamed the AAAS Mani L. Bhaumik Award for Public Engagement with Science with its next presentation in 2019.
+The award was officially renamed the AAAS Mani L. Bhaumik Award for Public Engagement with Science in 2019.